liferay/liferay-docs/discover/portal/articles/02-web-experience-management/05-publishing-content-dynamically/04-using-the-asset-publisher/03-configuring-display-settings.markdown

 # Configuring Display Settings [](id=configuring-display-settings)

-Open the *Display Settings* subtab of the Setup tab of the Asset Publisher's Configuration window.
-Here, you can configure many more settings that control the Asset Publisher's behavior and that determine how the Asset Publisher displays content.
-The Display Settings section gives you precise control over the display of your assets.
+From the Asset Publisher's configuration page, open the *Display Settings* subtab of the Setup tab.
+This section gives you precise control over the display of your assets.
 There are many options available to configure how you want your content to appear.
 Many of these, such as printing, flags, ratings, comments, comment ratings, and social bookmarks work the same way they do in the Web Content Display application.

 **Show Add Content Button**: When selected, this selector adds an *Add New* button that lets users add new assets directly from the Asset Publisher